clearhaus/gateway-api-docs/source/index.md

 You can specify a status `code` as transaction amount to trigger a specific error when using declined test card numbers.

+Some status codes can be accompanied by different status `message`s.
+By the test system, these may be sent randomly by the "base" status code (e.g. 40200) or (some) may be triggered deterministically by incrementing the amount (e.g.
+40201, 40202, etc.).

 ## Endpoint summary